andrija-djurovic/monobinShiny/README.md

 ![plot](./pics/pic00.png)

 Application consists of the three modules:
-1. data manager
+1. data manager;
-2. descriptive statistics and imputation
+2. descriptive statistics and imputation;
-3. monotonic binning
+3. monotonic binning.

 Following sections provide short description of the each module. <br/>
 > :information_source: Almost all reactive elements of the application results with a notification, so be aware of this as presented in the lower right corner.